AisiYidingbai/pointinator/README.md

 * install pointinator
 * install the secret key
 * set up a daemon process to let it run in the background
+* prepare your server
+* test it out

 ## create a bot user
 * go to discord developer portal https://discord.com/developers/applications/ and log in with a user that has manage server permissions in the server you want to use pointinator in